dev126712/Ec2-web-server/README.md

 ## Deploy the simple Web Page

 #### Nginx serves web content from a default directory, which on Amazon Linux 2 is /usr/share/nginx/html/.
-To deploy the website, I created a index.html file in this path.
+To deploy the website, I created a index.html file in this path and paste my html code in it.
+This file serves as the main entry point for the website.

 ![Image](https://github.com/dev126712/Ec2-web-server/blob/639c60921edb196a8867d34e516df3bd8a81046b/webpage.png)